 Landing pages for websites always have social media links.
 Generally, Facebook, Twitter, Instagram, and YouTube are the favored links.
 However, these links do not work in China because the GFoC makes them inaccessible.
 Therefore, you should ensure not to have broken links that could significantly slow down website loading times.
 The ideal loading time should not exceed five seconds.
 Goclick China can help you with this.
 Another option is to integrate the share and like buttons to Chinese social media channels.
 When in China, you should have a Chinese social media presence on sites like WeChat, YouKu, or Weibo.
 WeChat does not have a link, but your Chinese website should display the official account’s QR code.
 The Chinese audience prefers to visit local social media, and linking to such accounts can help establish your Chinese web presence.

 5. Using a robot.txt file is not advisable

 While Google prefers websites using robot.txt files to communicate with search engine crawlers, Baidu does not favor its use.
 For your Chinese website, you should ensure setting specific instructions in the .htaccess file or your server settings.
 In addition, having a separate domain for your Chinese web presence enables you to avoid using the robot.txt file.

 6. Host your website on a Chinese web server

 Hosting your website on a Chinese web server is a sure recipe for success in China.
 First, you have to apply for an ICP license from the respective ministry.
-Alternatively, you can host it on a server in nearby locations like Taiwan.
+Alternatively, you can host it on a server in nearby locations like Taiwan, Hong Kong or Singapore region.
 Localizing your website is a sure way to comply with GFoC regulations.
 It ensures that your website does not get blocked, thereby restricting your access to the Chinese market.